 PRESERVING SITES AND SPECIES

-Integrating indigenous knowledge to contemporary forest management practices in Myanmar
+to contemporary forest management practices

 The forested areas around the Hkakaborazi Landscape, in Kachin State in the northernmost part of Myanmar, are home to a significant population of Rawang people.
 The group largely leads a subsistence lifestyle through swidden agriculture and the use of non-timber forest products.
 The Rawang have historically had a harmonious relationship with their environment, contributing to preserving the forest and its ecosystems.
 Their current status in the forest is now tense due to a modern management framework which does not fully recognize their traditional rights, practices and way of life and thus threatens their livelihoods.